Dan Păltinișanu: Club career

 Păltinișanu, nicknamed "Tata Mare" (Big Daddy), was born on 23 March 1951 in Bucharest, Romania and began playing junior-level football in 1962 at TM București, three years later moving to Dinamo București.
 He started his senior career at FC Brașov, making his Divizia A debut on 11 June 1972 under coach Nicolae Proca in a 0–0 draw against Politehnica Iași.
 After playing only one league match for FC Brașov, Păltinișanu went for one season in the second division at Metrom Brașov.
 In 1973, he signed with Politehnica Timișoara.
 In his first season the team reached the Cupa României final where coach Ion Ionescu used him the entire match in the 4–2 loss to Jiul Petroșani.
 Starting from 1975, he would make a successful partnership in the central defense with Gheorghe Șerbănoiu, their first performance being a third place in the 1977–78 season.
 Păltinișanu played three games in the 1978–79 UEFA Cup campaign as in the first round they got past MTK Hungária against whom he scored a goal, being eliminated by Budapest Honved in the following one in which he also netted once.

 He won the only trophy of his career, the 1979–80 Cupa României, after coach Ionescu used him for the full 90 minutes of the final against Steaua București, where he scored the decisive goal in their 2–1 victory.
 He then scored a goal that helped the club eliminate Celtic in the first round of the 1980–81 European Cup Winners' Cup, but they were eliminated with a 4–1 aggregate score in the following round by West Ham United, against whom he scored in the 1–0 win in the second leg.
 In the following years he helped Politehnica reach two more Cupa României finals, both lost to Universitatea Craiova, Păltinișanu appearing only in the one in 1981, when coach Ionescu used him the entire match in the 6–0 loss.
-He made his last Divizia A appearance on 4 May 1983 in a 3–1 away loss to Dinamo București, having a total of 272 appearances with 24 goals in the competition, also totaling nine matches with four goals in European competitions.
+He made his last Divizia A appearance on 4 May 1983 in a 3–1 away loss to Dinamo București, totaling 272 appearances with 24 goals in the competition and nine matches with four goals in European competitions.
 Păltinișanu ended his career in 1985, after playing two years for Unirea Sânnicolau Mare in the third league.

 For his performances achieved at Politehnica, the Dan Păltinișanu Stadium in Timișoara was named in his honor.

 Păltinișanu won the Universiade gold medal with Romania's students football team in the 1974 edition of the tournament that was held in France, playing alongside László Bölöni, Gheorghe Mulțescu, Romulus Chihaia and Paul Cazan.